 Outdoor structures like redwood decks or redwood fences invariably get a little dirt on them from time to time.
 This is unavoidable.
-Thankfully, cleaning redwood is simple and easy.
-It’s also much easier to maintain than many other building materials.
-Please follow these tips and recommendations to help keep your project looking pristine for years to come.
+Thankfully, cleaning redwood is simple and easy, no matter the type of project or structure.
+Redwood is also much easier to maintain than many other building materials.
+Please follow these tips and recommendations to help keep your redwood project looking pristine for years to come.

 For day-to-day, surface-level dirt, grime, and debris, all you need for cleaning redwood is a garden hose and a functioning spigot.
 Simply rinse off the affected area when you notice build-up.
 It’s as easy as that.
-Cleaning redwood really isn’t difficult, especially when you take a little time to periodically review the condition of your deck or fence.
+Cleaning redwood really isn’t difficult, especially when you take a little time to periodically review the condition of your deck, fence, or redwood furniture.

 In some situations dirt and grime may collect and build up on your redwood deck, fence, or garden structures.
 Sometimes, this may happen to the point at which a simple hose rinsing won’t quite do the trick.
 In situations such as these, the solution is often still quite simple.
 Get a stiff-bristled brush and a bucket of warm water mixed with a mild detergent, and scrub away at the affected area.
 This should clean up most caked-on dirt and grime.